JeffryCA/lemon-whisper/LemonWhisper/LLMReadMe.md

 - [ ] Make sure the menu bar app stays active even when the main window is closed
 - [ ] Add a quit option to the menu bar app
 - [ ] Add a open window option to the menu bar app
+- [ ] Fix the app icon and menu bar icon
 - [ ] Make the UI of the app polished (onboarding to get permissions, settings page)
     - For the design lets try to use macOS new glass like effect
     - [ ] Let user define the hotkey for recording (start and stop in UI)